-Should resetting of the governor become necessary, proceed as follows, referring to the illustration GOVERNOR ADJUSTMENT.
+Should resetting of the governor become necessary, proceed as follows, referring to the illustration GOVERNOR ADJUSTMENT and to the Speed Chart and Voltage Chart.

-- 1. With the engine stopped, and tension on the governor spring, adjust the governor linkage length so that the carburetor throttle stop lever clears the stop pin by not less than 1/64" as shown.
-See insert. - 2.
-Start the plant and allow it to reach operating temperature.
+1. With the engine stopped, and tension on the governor spring, adjust the governor linkage length so that the carburetor throttle stop lever clears the stop pin by not less than 1/64" as shown.